Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Mid-Range Restaurants in Phuket

-Napoli in Vespa Phuket: Italian restaurant serving the best pizza on the island in Karon Beach.
+Napoli in Vespa Phuket is known for excellent Italian pizza in Karon Beach.

-Oh San Ramen/Izakya: Japanese restaurant with two locations on the island, serving delicious izakaya-style dishes.
+Oh San Ramen/Izakaya serves Japanese izakaya-style dishes with two locations on the island.

 Fine Dining Restaurants in Phuket